 Loss of business

+As a small business, fraud will hit you much harder, extending far beyond losing money to impact workflows and customer trust.
 In order to locate and fix a security breach, your business operations will likely be impacted and may even have to shut down.
 This process could take anywhere from a few days to a few weeks—meaning that not only do you have to face the cost of fixing the breach, but your revenue will also take a hit.